amadeann/DS-GCD-class-project/CodeBook.md

 ##Creating the tidy datafile

-###Guide to create the tidy data file
+###Guide to create the tidy_dataset.txt file
-Description on how to create the tidy data file (1. download the data, ...)/
+In order to obtain the tidy dataset, please run the [run_analysis.R](run_analysis.R) file.
+Code in the file handles the download of the file from the UCI Machine Learning Repository website and does all the necessary cleanups and aggregations.

 ###Cleaning of the data